yamanidev/blog-articles/articles/lets-understand-css-inheritance.md

 Even if you're not able to answer these questions -understandably so-, they remain interesting questions to ask and find answers to.

-Shifting you thinking to how to build a tool will give you a chance to understand why certain things of behave the way they do, why they were built the way they were etc.
+Shifting your thinking to how to build a tool will give you a chance to understand why certain things behave the way they do, why they were built the way they were etc.

-Keeping in mind the properties you know and putting all your CSS knowledge aside, how do you think styling would be like?
+Keeping in mind the properties you know and putting all your CSS knowledge aside, what do you think styling would be like?

-How's the architecture of styling web pages like?
+What's the architecture of styling web pages like?

 The way I see it, it will be very explicit and verbose.